hapax/hapax.github.io/assets/chuzenji.md

 existence.
-In his *Tertia Via*, he argues the world is full of perishable beings, who exist for a time, but by processes of death, corruption and change, then cease to exist.
+In his *Tertia Via*, he argues the world is full of perishable beings, who exist for a time, but by processes of death, corruption and change, will eventually cease to exist.
 Since they themselves

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>